Haagerup Symmetry in $(E_8)_1$?: Modular bootstrap with non-invertible symmetries

 \section{Modular bootstrap with non-invertible symmetries}

-In this appendix, we summarize the modular bootstrap techniques used to obtain Figures \ref{fig:V1} and \ref{fig:V34}.
+In this section, we summarize the modular bootstrap techniques used to obtain Figures 2 and 3 of the main text.
 These techniques were originally developed in \cite{Lin:2023uvm}.
 The basic idea is to apply the modular bootstrap not to the partition function of a single two-dimensional theory, but rather to the character vector, realized as a boundary state for a three-dimensional SymTFT.
 Denoting the elements of the SymTFT by $\mu \in \cZ(\cC)$, the 3d solid torus partition function in the $\mathcal{V}_\mu$ sector is given by

 where $n_{\mu; h, \bar{h}}$ is a non-negative integer and $\cH_\m$ is the defect Hilbert space associated to $\m$.
 The spins $s:= h - \bar h$ of states in $\cH_\m$ are constrained in terms of the $T$ matrix entries by the spin-selection rule \cite{Chang:2018iay}.